mlangumier/portfolio-next/TASKS.md

 ### Rework project

 Here, we have a very basic version website, not well thought and hastily done.
-We now need to work on a proper design, think about the content, and simplify the developer experience by following the wonderful **KISS principle (Keep It Simple, Stupid!)**.
-So, we're going to rely more on Tailwind CSS default values and development tools, instead of customizing everything.
+We now need to work on a proper design and think about the content in advance.

 #### Design & planning